We're not just here on Sundays. SBC is a centre for the community, and our extensive buildings

 If you already run a regular group at the church and would like it advertised on this page, let us know.

-In light of the current health crisis, and in accordance with guidance from the government and the Baptist Union, all services and church activities are temporarily suspended.
-We are therefore holding all future events lightly and recommend you check for up to date information nearer the time.

-Run by us

-If you already run a regular group at the church and would like it advertised on this page, let us know.

 In light of the current health crisis, we are following guidance from the government and the Baptist Union, for all services, church activities and room hire.

 Run by us